 Alternative 1 (No Action).
-The total annual catch limit and annual optimum yield for golden tilefish are equal to the current acceptable biological catch.
+The total annual catch limit and annual optimum yield for golden tilefish are equal to the current acceptable biological catch (342,000 pounds gutted weight).

-Preferred Alternative 2.
+Alternative 2.
 Revise the total annual catch limit and annual optimum yield for golden tilefish and set them equal to the recommended acceptable biological catch.